daniellvy/amlk_facebook_chatbot/readme.md

 If you are running on a UNIX machine, you can deploy the server locally, cannot do that on Windows yet.

 # Regarding Facebook Messenger Bot
 This is a simple python template that uses Flask to build a webhook for Facebook's Messenger Bot API.

-Read more in my [tutorial that uses this repository](https://blog.hartleybrody.com/fb-messenger-bot/).

-*New:* [Check out my Facebook Messenger Bot Course](https://facebook-messenger-bot.teachable.com/p/facebook-messenger-bot/).
-It walks you through the process of getting this bot hosted on heroku step-by-step, and also unlocks all the content that's hidden in this repo's branches.
+This bot was built from [this tutorial](https://blog.hartleybrody.com/fb-messenger-bot/).

-## "Callback verification failed"
+## Common issue - "Callback verification failed"

 ![Facebook Error](https://cloud.githubusercontent.com/assets/18402893/21538944/f96fcd1e-cdc7-11e6-83ee-a866190d9080.png)